Call us on

 In Africa, simplified sewerage has hearts and minds still to win over.
 Low cost is often seen as a sign of poor quality, and so the success of this type of sanitation in South Africa has yet to make much of an impact elsewhere on the continent.

-The upgraded drainage systems should be able to cope with heavy rain, and stop floods from developing.
-Major cities will also be expected to continue to function as normal, even when the capacity of the relevant drainage system has been exceeded due to heavy rainfall.
+The upgraded rain drainage systems should be able to cope with heavy rain, and stop floods from developing.
+Major cities will also be expected to continue to function as normal, even when the capacity of the relevant water drainage system has been exceeded due to heavy rainfall.

 or call today on 020 8979 5444

 Call us 24/7 on 020 8979 5444

 Express Drainage Solutions, 152 – 154 Commercial Road, Staines-upon-Thames, Surrey, TW18 2QW